A new engineering theory describing oblique free surface impact by flexible plates: Experimental validation

-We perform the mesh refinement study on the fluid model using a slamming condition of $U/W = 8.33$ and $W_n = 1.386$.
+We perform the mesh refinement study on the fluid model using a slamming condition of $U/W = 8.33$ and $W_n = 1.386~m/s$.
 The plate is assumed rigid in this case.
 The total normal impact force acting on the plate, for the three different refinements, are shown in Figure \ref{cfd_conv}.
+In Figure \ref{cfd_conv}, $dz/Z \in [-0.2 , 0]$ suggests the plate is in air -- the plate is reaching toward the water free surface as $dz/Z$ increases.
+Positive $dz$ represents the total vertical distance the plate has traveled in water, and $Z$ represents the total vertical distance from the lower to the upper edge of the plate.
+In other words, $dz/Z \in [0, 1]$ represents the fraction of the plate submerged within the water.
+Since the free surface in the present work is modeled by linearly interpolating the fluid properties between the air and water using a VOF formulation, the non-zero fluid density of the free surface introduces additional force to the plate as it approaches the free surface.
+As such, non-zero forces are observed for zero submergence in the range closes to $dz/Z = 0$ in Figure \ref{cfd_conv}.
+However, as the mesh is refined, the artificial forces at the free surface are reduced.

-In Figure \ref{cfd_conv}, $dz$ represents the total vertical distance the plate has traveled and $Z$ represents the total vertical distance from the lower to the upper edge of the plate.
-In other words, $dz/Z$ represents the fraction of the plate submerged within the water.
-Based on the results, it is observed that all three meshes produce somewhat similar force histories, but the CPU times for the the three meshes, with increasing level of refinement, are 1071~sec, 9543~sec, and 61702~sec, respectively.
-Given that the medium coarse mesh performs nearly as well as the fine mesh, the fluid mesh with 3120 control volumes within the refinement box is chosen for carrying out all FSI analyses in the present work.
+It is observed that all three meshes produce somewhat similar force histories.
+Figure \ref{cfd_conv}b shows the pressure profile along the plate for all three meshes -- the finest mesh shows excellent performance in resolving the sharp pressure peak.
+The CPU times for the three meshes, with increasing level of refinement, are 1071~sec, 9543~sec, and 61702~sec, respectively.
+Given that the medium mesh performs nearly as well as the fine mesh but requires much less computational time (which is a limitation in the present work) and that the total impact force is more relevant to the present work, the fluid mesh with 3120 control volumes within the refinement box is chosen for carrying out all FSI analyses.